The bright and luscious pearls of genuine caviar are indeed a joy for all five senses, but it’s not a viable or affordable option for many people.

 What is kelp caviar, anyways?
 Since real caviar is the salted roe of sturgeon, you might be scratching your head at the idea of a kelp-based variation.

-No, kelp caviar is not roe at all, so the name is more of an homage than any accurate product description.
+No, the primary ingredient of kelp caviar is not roe at all—it's kelp seaweed.
+The name "caviar" is more of an homage than any accurate product description.
 However, to the untrained eye, kelp caviar shares a lot of the same visual characteristics and physical properties.

 Of all the plants in the world, very few are conducive to creating a caviar-like shape and consistency.

-It even has that signature “pop” that we expect from real roe!
+It also has gas-filled bubbles at the base of its blades and leaves, creating that signature “pop” that we expect from real roe!
 Besides, kelp is a certified superfood with incredible health advantages.
 We’ll talk more about that later.

 Maybe you aren’t ready to pony up the money for authentic caviar quite yet, or you just have cold feet about fish roe in general.